Welcome to today's edition of the Rush 24-7 podcast.

 Victor Davis Hansen on July 17th, it'll post here at the National Review Corner.

-It's surreal to see President Obama play the class warfare card against Republicans while on his way to vacation.
+It's surreal to see President Obama play the class warfare card against Republicans while on his way to vacation on the tony Maine coast.

-And even more interesting to note that now gone are the days when the media used to caricature Bush won for boating in the summer off the preppy sounding Kennebunk port.
+And even more interesting to note that now gone are the days when the media used to caricature Bush One for boating in the summer off the preppy-sounding Kennebunk port.

 One can use an array, entire array of evidence.

-The preponderance of Wall Street money that went to Obama over McCain, the liberal voting patterns of the high-income blue state congressional districts, the anecdotal evidence of a Bill Gates, Warren Buffett, or George Soros, or the ease by which an eco-populist like Al Gore buys estates and creates corporations, or the rarefied tastes of men of the people like John Edwards of two nations fame, or John Carey of multiple estate residences.
+The preponderance of Wall Street money that went to Obama over McCain, the liberal voting patterns of the high-income Blue State congressional districts, the anecdotal evidence of a Bill Gates, Warren Buffett, or George Soros, or the ease by which an eco-populist like Al Gore buys estates and creates corporations, or the rarefied tastes of men of the people like John Edwards of Two Nations fame or John Kerry of multiple estate residences.

-In short, Obama had better get the populist photo ops down a lot better, since his calls to soak the rich from the 18th Hall or the coastal vacation home look increasingly ridiculous.
+In short, Obama had better get the populist photo ops down a lot better since his calls to soak the rich from the 18th hole or the coastal vacation home look increasingly ridiculous.

 Well, they look increasingly ridiculous to us, but they are applauded by Obama's fellow members of the ruling class.